United Kingdom partnership law: Limited Liability Partnerships Act 2000

 Under the 2000 Act, such partnerships are deemed to have legal personality.
 It allows limited liability for general trading debts, but individual partners cannot limit personal liability for negligence.
 It was introduced to allow some protection against large negligence actions, where the risks were felt to be excessive.

-On 1 October 2008, section 1,286 of the Companies Act 2006 extended the Limited Liability Partnerships Act 2000 to Northern Ireland, and repealed the Limited Liability Partnerships Act (Northern Ireland) 2002, an act of the Northern Ireland Assembly which prior to that date was the principal statute concerning LLPs in Northern Ireland.
+On 1 October 2008, section 1,286 of the Companies Act 2006 extended the Limited Liability Partnerships Act 2000 to Northern Ireland, and repealed the Limited Liability Partnerships Act (Northern Ireland) 2002, an act of the Northern Ireland Assembly which before that date was the principal statute concerning LLPs in Northern Ireland.

 Quasi-partnerships

 Under the law of England and Wales, a quasi-partnership is a legal creation brought about where the court needs to treat several shareholders of a company as mutually bound to each other to a greater extent than would generally be expected of such shareholders under company legislation.
-Sections 459-461 of the Companies Act 1985, replaced by Part 30 (sections 994-999) of the Companies Act 2006, refer to the objective of protecting company members against "unfair prejudice".
+Sections 459-461 of the Companies Act 1985, replaced by Part 30 (sections 994–999) of the Companies Act 2006, refer to the objective of protecting company members against "unfair prejudice".

 Where a company is a quasi-partnership at a time when it is being valued, especially for purposes of winding-up, the courts would expect the valuation to disregard the discount normally applied to a minority shareholding, which reflects the fact that a minority owner does not have the power to direct the affairs of the business.
 The courts in England and Wales "have repeatedly emphasised that the overriding requirement in quasi-partnership cases is that the price to be paid, where a buy-out order is made, should be fair".